tidyverse/tidyverse.org/content/blog/survival-analysis-parsnip-adjacent/index.md

 <div align="center">

-`Surv(time, event) ~ x + z + strata(s)`.
+`Surv(time, event) ~ x + z + strata(s)`

 </div>

-The glmnet package, which powers the `glmnet` engine, does not have a formula interface.
-It requires us to specify the strata by stratifying the response via `stratifySurv(y, s)`.
+Some other packages can fit this model, let's use the glmnet package.
+However, [`glmnet::glmnet()`](https://glmnet.stanford.edu/reference/glmnet.html), does not have a formula interface and it requires us to specify the strata by stratifying the response via `stratifySurv(y, s)`.
 The response is typically a `Surv` object, so you could end up with a formula like this:

 <div align="center">

-`stratifySurv(Surv(time, event), strata) ~ x`.
+`stratifySurv(Surv(time, event), strata) ~ x`

 </div>

 This works for fitting the model but the syntax is rather convoluted on the left-hand side of the formula.
 The specification of the stratification is inconsistent with the approach taken by the survival package.
-Additionally, without further modification, prediction fails because variables on the left-hand side of the formula are treated as response variables by parsnip and not available at prediction time.
+Additionally, without further modification, prediction fails because variables on the left-hand side of the formula are treated as response variables by parsnip and are not available at prediction time.

 We already need to translate from formula interface to matrix interface for this engine, and we like interfaces to be as consistent as possible here in tidymodels so we decided to go with the specification of stratification through a [`strata()`](https://rdrr.io/pkg/survival/man/strata.html) term on the right-hand side of the formula for proportional hazards models, regardless of the engine.